defano/wyldcard/README.md

 Task | Description
 --------|----------------------------
-`run`   | Build, test and run the application `generateGrammarSource`  | Re-generate the Hypertalk parser using Antlr4 (executes automatically as part of the `gradle build` task)
+`run`   | Build, test and run the application `generateGrammarSource`  | Re-generate the HyperTalk parser using Antlr4 (executes automatically as part of the `gradle build` task)

 ### Running the program